rrott/rrott.com/source/blog/2016-04-06-why-should-I-use-gpg-with-git.html.markdown

 $ git config --global user.signingkey key-name
 $ git config --global commit.gpgsign true
 ```
-where `key-name` - is the name of your PGP key.
+where `key-name` - is the name of your GPG key.
 It's `roman.rott@gmail.com` in my case.

 Here is my <a href="https://keybase.io/rrott" target="_blank" rel="noopener noreferrer">GPG key</a> to contact me securelly ;)